Spine Surgeons treating Facet Joint Arthritis

 What are the typical symptoms of facet joint arthritis?

-Common symptoms of facet joint arthritis include localized back pain, stiffness, and decreased range of motion in the affected area of the spine.
-Pain may worsen with certain movements or activities that place stress on the facet joints, such as bending backward or twisting the spine.
-Some individuals may also experience referred pain that radiates into the buttocks, hips, or thighs.
+Common symptoms of facet joint arthritis include back pain, stiffness, and decreased range of motion in the spine.
+Pain may worsen with certain movements or actions that place stress on the facet joints, such as bending backward or twisting the spine.
+Some people may also have referred pain that goes down into the buttocks, hips, or thighs.

 How is facet joint arthritis diagnosed?